sirgenex/sirgenex/README.md

 ### About me

-- 💻 Full-Stack Web Developer [Node.JS / Express / JavaScript / HTML / PHP / CSS]
+- 💻 Full-Stack Web Developer
-- ⚙ Java Developer
+- ⚙ JVM Developer
 - 💬 Currently available, comissions and others contact me for any of my social platforms

 <details>